10 Easy and Effective Balance Activities For Kids With Autism, APD or ADHD

 Visual Balance Exercises for Kids

-1 – Visual scanning activity.
-Sit or stand and hold two objects either side of your child at head height.
-Keep the objects roughly 2 feet away.
-Encourage your child to keep their head still and move their gaze from one object to the other.
+Sit or stand and hold two objects on either side of your child at eye level.
+Keep the objects roughly 2 feet away from each other and around this same distance from your child’s head.
+Encourage your child to keep their head still as they move their eye gaze from one object to the other.
+Moving your eyes from one object to the other and back to the first object is considered one repetition.
+Have your child do 10 repetitions before taking a rest.

 Vestibular balance activities for kids

-3 – Sky-Earth Stretches.
 Ask your child to stand up tall with arms above their head and stretched up to the ceiling.
-Next, ask them to bend forward from the waist and take their hands towards their feet.
-Repeat slowly and with control.
+Next, ask them to bend forward at the waist, stretch their arms straight down so their hands touch their feet.
+Go through these steps slowly, with thoughtful and controlled movements.
+Going from standing to bending over and touching your feet counts as one repetition.
+Try to do 10 of this full sequence before taking a break.

 Balance Activities for Sensory Integration